jmecosta/OpenCover2SonarConverter/README.md

     "    /O|/o:<out file>")
     "    /X|/x:<output xml>")

+### /e /s arguments
+The /e and /s arguments are used when you need to transform the paths into the final analysis folder.
+For example in teamcity its common, that checkout folders to be named like c:\buildagent\<hash>.
+This hash normally its not guaranted to be the same when you move reports between agents.
+With this 2 arguments you can transform those path to the paths the sonar analysis actually uses.

 ## Output formats
 It generated generic coverage format that you can feed then in sonar using sonar.coverageReportPaths see https://docs.sonarqube.org/display/SONAR/Generic+Test+Data
 It generates json coverage format for https://github.com/jmecsoftware/sonarqube-testdata-plugin